 As shown in Table 5-2, there is almost 228 million tons of permitted MSW landfill capacity in New York State as of December 31, 2008.
 Not all of this capacity is designed and constructed at the present time, but permit approvals have been issued for this airspace.
 This approved landfill airspace is referred to as entitled capacity.
-Based on the Annual Permit Limits at these landfills, capacity at these landfills can be depleted by up 10.2 million tons per year, although in 2008 only 7.9 million tons of waste was delivered to these landfills.
+Based on the Annual Permit Limits at these landfills, capacity at these landfills can be depleted by up to 10.2 million tons per year, although in 2008 only 7.9 million tons of waste was delivered to these landfills.
 This represents an overall capacity utilization of 77%.
 The difference between the annual permit limits and actual waste deliveries is proportionally less at the privately owned landfills, where overall capacity utilization is 81%.
-Privately operated landfills that are publicly owned and operated had a 68% Capacity Utilization in 2008.
+Privately operated landfills that are publicly owned had a 84% capacity utilization, whereas landfills that are publicly owned and operated had a 68% Capacity Utilization in 2008.
 It is worth noting that some of the publicly owned and operated landfills may not be able to accept waste originating outside of their jurisdiction, so they have limited ability to increase their capacity utilization.